ronaldosc/onboard-ronaldo-scarpate-backend/README.md

 |:--:|

 ### **Which tools/technologies have used for it?**
-_GraphQL, Apollo Server, TypeScript, NodeJS, TypeORM, Table Plus, PostgresQL, VS Code, Table Plus, GitHub_
+_GraphQL, Apollo Server, TypeScript, NodeJS, TypeORM, Table Plus, PostgresQL, VS Code, GitHub_

 ---
 ---